love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/getting-started/pages/introduction/index.md

 # Key Features

 ### Performance & Efficiency
 Every utility is written from scratch and optimized specifically for Angular.
 We prioritize memory efficiency and runtime performance rather than just wrapping existing heavy libraries.
+Maximum size of a utility is 3kb gzipped.

 ### Modular & Tree-shakable
 Import only what you use.
 The library is fully tree-shakable, so adding one utility doesn't bloat your bundle with the rest of the library.